rxi/dyad/doc/api.md

 The stream is attempting to connect to a host.

 #### DYAD\_STATE\_CONNECTED
-The stream is connected to a server or client.
+The stream is connected and can send or receive data.

 #### DYAD\_STATE\_LISTENING
 The stream is currently listening for connections to accept.